libs (collections)

 An implementation of this operation is either slow or dangerous.

-The slow way uses Vec::drain
+The slow way uses Vec::drain, and then Vec::insert repeatedly.

 The latter part takes quadratic time: